Fthsylp/Fthsylp/README.md

 - 🌱 I’m currently learning **Node.js, JavaScript, React**

-- 💬 **You can ask me anything about tech and we can discuss, improve our knowledge, make some research...**
+- 💬 **You can ask me anything about tech and we can discuss, improve our knowledge, make some research together...**

 - 📫 How to reach me **fth.sylp@gmail.com**